andrewcannan/infinite_realms/README.md

 </details>
 <br><br>

 3. Quantity Input Box: Allows users to specify the quantity of the product they wish to add to their shopping bag, ensuring precise ordering.
-Users are unable to select a quantity outside of the range 1-99, this acheived by disabling the use of the decrement and increment buttons on the quantity input and by checking the validity of the form on submission.
+Users are unable to select a quantity outside of the range 1-99, this achieved by disabling the use of the decrement and increment buttons on the quantity input and by checking the validity of the form on submission.

 <details>
 <summary>Quantity Input Box</summary>